datoviz/datoviz/docs/examples.md

 ```
 </details>

-## Offscreen example
+## Path offscreen example

-This is an example showing how to generate an offscreen image and save it as a PNG.
+This path example illustrates how to generate an offscreen image and save it as a PNG.

 Illustrates:

 - Creating a figure, panel
 - Panzoom interactivity
-- Point visual
+- Path visual
 - Offscreen rendering (save to a PNG image)